 Information and recommendations provided by the CASA volunteer assist the court in making crucial decisions about the child’s future.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
 For many children, their CASA volunteer will be the one constant adult presence in their lives.

-Learn how you can get involved, make a donation, or attend fundraisers like our upcoming empower luncheon.
+Learn how you can get involved, make a donation, or attend fundraisers.